mmertama/pen/README.md

 # pen

+Sometime ago I had need to visualize things (write lines) from Bash script, for that I wrote this small application.

 Draw lines from command line.

 Requires Gempyre-Python to be installed.

-* off x y - does offset to parameters.
+* off x y - set offset of following coordinates.
+Default is (0,0) helps you centrify/move drawing.

-* scale s - scales drawing.
+* scale s - scales drawing with a given factor.
+Default is 1.0.

 * line x1 y1 x2 y2 - draw a line.

-* ln x y  - draw a jointed line from a previous line position.
+* ln x y  - draw a joint line from a previous line position.

-* move x y - move a line start position
+* move x y - move a line start position.
+I.e. 'line x1 y1 x2 y2' and 'move x1 y1 ln x2 y2' are equal expressions.
+*

-* color c - use a given color (HTML color name or format).
+* color c - use a given color (HTML color name or HTML color format).

-* close -  close current line to a polygon
+* close -  close current line to form a polygon

 e.g.